-Over a 2-3 week period, successful students will have the opportunity to shadow Mr Ferguson and allied clinicians within the Cardiothoracic Surgery department during patient clinics, ward rounds and in the operating theatre.
+Successful students will have the opportunity to shadow their supporting consultant and allied clinicians within a cardiothoracic surgery department during patient clinics, ward rounds and in the operating theatre.
 Students will undergo a brief induction at the beginning of the placement.

 Students will complete the placement with a signed logbook record (using the Surgical eLogbook) detailing their time spent in the operating theatre and if completed satisfactorily they will also receive a certificate of completion of the placement and a letter of reference from the consultant surgeon they have been attached to.

-Applicants will be in their final year of graduating from a UK medical school.
-Applicants will have already been actively involved in extra-curricular activities relating to Cardiothoracic Surgery.
-For example, attendance at undergraduate or postgraduate Cardiothoracic Surgery conferences or meetings, involvement in research or active reading in the specialty.
+Applicants will be within two years of graduating from a UK medical school.
+Applicants will usually have already been actively involved in extra-curricular activities relating to cardiothoracic surgery, for example, attendance at undergraduate or postgraduate cardiothoracic surgery conferences or meetings, involvement in research or active reading in the specialty.
 The details of these activities should be listed on the application form.

-Applicants will be required to write a 500 word essay on why they want to be a heart surgeon.
+Applicants will be required to write a 500 word essay on why they want to be a cardiac or thoracic surgeon.
 This essay and the evidence of early years’ interest in the specialty will be considered by a panel of participating cardiothoracic consultant surgeons.
 Successful applicants will choose their preferred hospital after being accepted, and not doing the initial application.

-Successful applicants will stay in the hospital residences of the James Cook Hospital, South Tees Hospitals NHS Foundation Trust.
+Successful applicants will stay in the hospital residences of their selected hospital.
 This provides basic hospital accommodation with local supermarkets nearby.
-The cost of the accommodation and travel to and from Middlesbrough will be covered by a small grant from the College up to the value of £300 per student.
+The cost of the accommodation and one return journey to and from the assigned hospital will be covered by a small grant from the College up to the value of £300 per student.
 Students will be required to produce receipts for their accommodation and travel.